ROCm/omnitrace/docs/reference/development-guide.rst

 There are no real restrictions or requirements on the member functions a component needs to provide.
-Unless the component is being used directly, the invocation of component member functions via a "component bundler" (provided by timemory) makes extensive use of template metaprogramming concepts.
+Unless the component is being used directly, the invocation of component member functions via a "component bundler" (provided by Timemory) makes extensive use of template metaprogramming concepts.
 This finds the best match, if any, for calling a component's member function.
 This is a bit easier to demonstrate using an example:

 .. code-block:: cpp